wrandtkeflvc/fl_islandora_forms/templates/README.txt

 FSJC
 ----

+template_tcc_2019Sept_TheTalon.xml
+Installed on TCC's test site (prior to move to production, so will carry over when the site moves to production) on Sept.
+6, 2019.

 template_fscj_2019Aug_CommencementPrograms.xml
 Installed on FSCJ's test site Aug.
 16, 2019 for the Newspaper Issue Content Model.
 Installed on FSCJ's production site Aug.
 16, 2019 for the Newspaper Issue Content Model.